stativeboss/MIPS32/README.md

 # Pipeline Implementation of MIPS32 processor
 This is the Capstone project of the course ["Hardware Modeling Using Verilog"](https://onlinecourses.nptel.ac.in/noc21_cs60/preview) by professor [Indranil Sen Gupta](http://www.facweb.iitkgp.ac.in/~isg/).
 I created a [wiki](https://github.com/stativeboss/MIPS32/wiki) that covers the basic theory for this project.

 **This project was intended to give an insight into how we go about modeling various sub-modules such as a register banks, and implement pipelining in a processor.
-As an add-on (over and above what is covered in the course), I used [SOFA](https://github.com/lnis-uofu/SOFA) to generate the timing, power, and utilization reports for the designed processor**.
+As an add-on (over and above what is covered in the course), I plan to use [SOFA](https://github.com/lnis-uofu/SOFA) to generate the timing, power, and utilization reports for the designed processor**.

 The [verilog code](https://github.com/stativeboss/MIPS32/blob/main/RTL/mips.v), the [test-bench](https://github.com/stativeboss/MIPS32/blob/main/RTL/mips_tb.v), and the [simulation results](https://github.com/stativeboss/MIPS32/tree/main/results) are included in this repo.